CumulusNetworks/docs/content/cumulus-linux-517/System-Configuration/Disk-Management.md

 - Erase data from the switch.
 - Replace the Self-Encrypting Drive (SED) factory-set password with a custom password.

+{{%notice note%}}
+NVUE runs the Linux `sedutil` command for disk management in the background to maintain correct encapsulation and error handling.
+Do not run the `sedutil` command directly from the command line on the switch.
+{{%/notice%}}

 ## Erase Data from the Disk

 Cumulus Linux enables you to erase all data from the switch <span class="a-tooltip">[SSD](## "Solid state drive")</span> securely to prevent leaking critical data.
 Erasing data is an important process when you return a switch with <span class="a-tooltip">[RMA](## "Return Merchandise Authorization")</span> if the switch is defective or move a switch between buildings.